AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 ## Analysing the stress variation with height

-As this is a validation problem, the option `"text data": "self-weight column"` in [Output data](#output-data) will provide the final stress magnitude with the original height in the text file `MaterialPoints/src/output/mp_data_dx_0.4.csv`.
+As this is a validation problem, the option `"text data": "self-weight column"` in [Output data](#output-data) will provide the final stress magnitude in the $z$-direction with the corresponding original GIMP centre height in the text file `MaterialPoints/src/output/mp_data_dx_0.4.csv`.
 The minimum element size of `0.4` m is encoded in the file name.
 The result for this problem looks like:

 !!! note "Floating-point spellings in the raw CSV"
     Coordinates that should be `0.3` appear as `0.30000000000000004` and `0.7` as `0.7000000000000001` - these are the exact binary representations Julia stores for those decimals.
 The position values have been simplified below for readability.
 The stress values are shown verbatim, but their trailing digits are floating-point noise.
 ```text
 x  , y  , z   , abs_sig_zz
 0.1, 0.1, 0.1 , 309.6846764994379